Treatment for Crohn’s disease

 Other TCM treatments for Inflammatory Bowel Disease

-Acupuncture combined with moxibustion (burning of herbs on specific acupoints) and other dietary therapies has proven to be effective in the treatment of Crohn’s Disease, increasing the hemoglobin levels controlling the symptoms by bringing significant relief to patients.
+Acupuncture combined with moxibustion (burning of herbs on specific acupoints) and other dietary therapies has proven effective in treating Crohn’s Disease, increasing the hemoglobin levels and controlling the symptoms by bringing significant relief to patients.

-The combination of these natural treatments brings a significant improvement and relief to the patients.
+Combining these natural treatments brings significant improvement and relief to the patients.
 It also reduces the C-reactive proteins and increases the hemoglobin levels in the body.

 The natural treatment for IBD in Philadelphia

 Dr. Tsan and associates at the Philadelphia Holistic Clinic have the highest success rate in natural treatment for Crohn’s disease nationwide.
 Many patients come to the clinic from all over the world.
-We have patients from Canada, Latin America, including Brazil, Chile, and Argentina, Europe, Middle East, Africa, and Australia.
-The use of the combination of different natural approaches makes our treatment more effective than in other clinics in the world.
-Philadelphia Acupuncture Clinic is only a division of the company, in which Victor Tsan, MD employs the best acupuncture practitioners from around the world.
-For acupuncture treatment of Crohn’s disease contact Philadelphia Acupuncture Clinic and schedule an appointment with the Medical Director of the clinic Dr. Tsan.
+We have patients from Canada and Latin America, Brazil, Chile, Argentina, Europe, the Middle East, Africa, and Australia.
+The combination of different natural approaches makes our treatment more effective than those of other clinics worldwide.
+Philadelphia Acupuncture Clinic is only a division of the company, in which Victor Tsan, MD, employs the best acupuncture practitioners from around the world.
+For acupuncture treatment of Crohn’s disease, contact Philadelphia Acupuncture Clinic and schedule an appointment with the Medical Director of the clinic, Dr. Tsan.